sscode52/raw_http_connection_gsuite/readme.md

 ## Testing this flow

-1. Choose the new connector created in the HTTP card in the flow
-2. Click on test for that specific card and give the API endpoint you’re calling to test
-3. Verify the results on the right screen

 *   Ensure all three flows are turned on.
 *   Choose the new connector created in the HTTP card in the flow